 - Learning Goal

-- Identify and describe similes.
+- Identify similes and explain their meaning.

 - Approximately 50 minutes